Tag: ArtDecoMelbourne

 Mewton Modernism

 Looks like maybe a #Bauhaus design ?
-Actually it was built in #Toorak in 1934!
-Came across this photo while updating the Wikipedia entry for #GeoffreyMewton, so now I know that in the 1930s he did some of the most ‘Modernist’ houses In Melbourne!
-All white or brick rectangular volumes, with flat roofs (though Phillip … Continue reading Mewton Modernism
+Actually it was built in Toorak in 1936.
+Came across this photo while updating the Wikipedia entry for #GeoffreyMewton, so now I know that in the 1930s he did some of the most Modernist houses In Melbourne!
+But mostly demolished.
+All white or brick rectangular volumes, with flat … Continue reading Mewton Modernism

 Fire Station Modern